 ---|---|---|---|---|---|

-OL1 | TBD | TBD | Rebecca Stallworth | 3 | TBD |
+OL01 | TBD | TBD | Rebecca Stallworth | 3 | TBD |

 Activities through which library collections are systematically developed and managed are explored, especially the formulation and implementation of written collection development policies.
 Other specific topics include identification of user needs; collection evaluation; fund allocation among competing departments, subjects, and/or media; selection methods; intellectual freedom; storage alternatives; and cooperative collection development.
 Course includes readings, guest lectures, and a term project in which a collection development policy for a real information agency is prepared.
-This is a required course for the Libraries & Librarianship concentration.

 Section | Section Dates | Time | Instructor | Credits | Location |